Safety agency opens probe of rail operator Norfolk Southern

 The agency also said it was urging the company to take immediate action to review and assess its safety practices.

-Norfolk Southern announced plans on Monday to improve the use of detectors placed along railroad tracks to spot overheating bearings and other problems in response to the derailment in Ohio a month ago.
+Norfolk Southern didn't respond to a request for comment.
+It announced plans Monday to improve the use of detectors placed along railroad tracks to spot overheating bearings and other problems in response to the derailment in Ohio last month.

 Half of the town of about 5,000 people had to evacuate for days when responders intentionally burned toxic chemicals in some of the derailed cars to prevent an uncontrolled explosion, leaving residents with lingering health concerns.
 Government officials say tests haven’t found dangerous levels of chemicals in the air or water in the area.